CURRENT EXHIBITION | TABULA RASA GALLERY

 ARTIST: chenchenchen, Feng Lin, Gao Yanqin, Lu Pingyuan, Ma Haijiao, Ye Nan+Guo Yilin

-Tabula Rasa Gallery is pleased to announce the group show Semantic Satiation, curated by Ye Nan, with the attendance of Chen Chenchen, Feng Lin, Gao Yanqin, Lu Pingyuan, Ma Haijiao, Ye Nan and Guo Yilin is due to open on March 19th, 2017 and will continue to April 23rd, 2017.
+Tabula Rasa Gallery is pleased to announce the group show Semantic Satiation, curated by Ye Nan, with the attendance of Chen Chenchen, Feng Lin, Gao Yanqin, Lu Pingyuan, Ma Haijiao, Ye Nan and Guo Yilin is due to open on March 19th, 2017.

 Early 20th century, a group of Austrian and German psychologists founded what’s known as Gestalt psychology - gestalt being the German word for shape.
 They hypothesized that the mind forms a global whole with self-organizing tendencies.
 This theory is related to an interesting phenomenon known as semantic stations.
 It happens when a person is exposed to a word or character repeatedly, after a while; the meaning of the word is lost.
 Gestalt psychology and semantic satiation can explain how our perception of the world is both fragmented and incomplete.
 People’s emotional response to media moves through many stages, from excited, dependent, to numb, tired and reluctant.
 Can this psychological transition be understood as semantic satiation on a sociological level?
 When this observation expands from personal experience to how a society receives and process complex events, or when our social media timelines are inundated with sensational headlines, our political stance and values systems are repeatedly challenged by reality; Some fall into confusion, others withdraw into indifference.
 This mass psychological syndrome seep into a great many groups of people in different walks of life.